 Am I allowed to work during my studies?

-If you have a Student Visitor Visa you may not do any work, paid or unpaid.
+If you have a Short Term Study Visa you may not do any work, paid or unpaid.

 Tier 4 Visa-holders